Income Protection and Mortgage Repayment Insurance

 The good quality policies will cover you while you are overseas.
 Very few companies will actually provide you with income protection insurance cover if you are already booked to travel overseas for an extended period (ie to work), particularly if you are going to the Middle East, or say Papua New Guinea.

 However, if you already have a policy in place, and you go to the USA or the UK for several years to work, the cover will continue.
-But you need to check with your Adviser whether this cover is available to you or not.
+Policy terms differ, and cover while overseas depends on the specific policy in place.
 Some policies will provide you with financial assistance to return home if you are going to claim on your policy for an extended time period.

-The disablement process – how does it work?
+The disablement process – how insurance can apply at different stages

 Permanent Disability